NVComputing/nvcomputingsite/markdown/acsl/assembly.md

 # How It Works

 Just like programming today, execution starts from the first line down until the END instruction; exceptions are branch instructions (see List of OPCODEs), which loop back to an earlier part of the program if conditions are met.
-There exists the ACC, or "accumulator", which is essentially a special variable with an initial value of 0.
+There exists the ACC, or "accumulator", which is essentially a special variable with an initial value of zero.

 One line of an assembly language program is formatted as follows: